-For years, independence has been held up as a desirable—even necessary—attribute of boards; the moot being that independence is a prerequisite if boards are to consider information objectively and make high quality decisions.
-Most stock exchanges, for example, require that at least two directors satisfy independence criteria.
-Similarly, many directors' promote independence as a desirable attribute.
+For years, independence has been held up as a desirable—even necessary—attribute of boards; the moot being that independent directors are a prerequisite if boards are to consider information objectively and make high quality decisions.
+In practice, the listing rules of most stock exchanges state that at least two directors must satisfy independence criteria, and many directors' institutes promote independence as a desirable attribute.

-But does the presence of independent directors lead to improved business performance?
-Noted investor, Warren Buffet, has his doubts.
+But does the presence of independent directors actually lead to improved business performance?
+Notable investor, Warren Buffett, has his doubts.

-Long-standing research(*) suggests that, as with other static attributes of boards (the size of the board and the board's 'diversity' quotient, for example), structural (or, technical) independence per se provides little if any guarantee that board decisions will be of high quality, much less assurance that the board will be effective or that high performance will be sustained.
-Much storied cases, such as, Mainzeal (New Zealand), Carillion (UK) and CBA (Australia) make the point plain.
+Long-standing research(*) suggests that, as with other static attributes of boards (board size and the board's 'diversity' quotient are topical examples), structural (or, technical) independence per se provides little if any guarantee that board decisions will be of high quality, much less assurance that the board will be effective or that high performance will be sustained.
+Much storied cases, such as, HSBC (USA), Mainzeal (New Zealand), Carillion (UK) and CBA (Australia), amongst many others, make the point plain.

-If boards are to have any chance of exerting influence from and beyond the boardroom, directors need to embrace an holistic understanding of how best to work together as they assess information, make decisions and verify whether the desired outcomes of prior decisions are achieved or not.
-For this, function trumps form.
-Emerging research suggests that board effectiveness has three dimensions, namely, the capability of directors, what the board does when it meets and how directors behave (individually and collectively).
+If boards are to have any chance of exerting influence from the boardroom, directors need to embrace an holistic understanding of how best to work together as they assess information, make decisions and verify whether the desired outcomes of prior decisions are achieved or not.
+For this, the actions of boards (function) trumps what they look like (form).
+Emerging research suggests that board effectiveness has three dimensions, namely, the capability of directors (technical expertise, sector knowledge, wisdom, maturity); what the board does when it meets (determine purpose, strategy and policy, monitor and supervise management, provide an account to shareholders and other stakeholders); and how directors behave (individually and collectively).

 (*) see Larcker & Tayan (2011) Corporate governance matters, for example.